-B. Considerations
+A. Considerations

 - a.
 Exclusion from school shall only be considered when a student commits the most serious offenses.
-No student may be excluded from school: - For a first-time offense unless otherwise required by federal or state law, except in the case of an emergency removal. - Until and unless non-exclusionary discipline alternatives have been carefully considered, tried and documented to the extent reasonable and feasible: - Only if, after that consideration, it is determined that exclusion from school is absolutely necessary to protect the safety of the school community; and - Only after considering the full impact of the decision to exclude a student on both the student and the school community. - b.
-Factors to consider in deciding whether to exclude a student from school

-School administrators must consider whether other factors outside of the student's control contributed to the problem behavior and whether such behavior could be alleviated by helping the student deal with the factors causing the behavior.
+No student may be excluded from school: - For a first-time offense unless otherwise required by federal or state law, except in the case of an emergency removal. - Until and unless non-exclusionary discipline alternatives have been carefully considered, tried and documented to the extent reasonable and feasible; - Only if, after that consideration, it is determined that exclusion from school is absolutely necessary to protect the safety of the school community; and - Only after considering the full impact of the decision to exclude a student on both the student and the school community. - b.
+Factors to consider in deciding whether to exclude a student from school student's control contributed to the problem behavior and whether such behavior could be alleviated by helping the student deal with the factors causing the behavior.
 Examples of such factors include, but are not limited to: